 8

-Korean Sweet Rice Cake (Yakshik)
+Korean Sweet Rice with Dried Fruit and Nuts (Yakshik)

-Korean sweet rice cake (yakshik) is made with sweet rice, jujube, chestnut, and other nuts.
+Korean sweet rice cake (yakshik) is made with sticky rice, jujube, chestnut, and other nuts.
 An instant pot makes this authentic recipe extremely easy and quick to prepare.
 It also serves as a good breakfast or snack.

 Korean meat tofu patties are served on a bamboo bastket with perilla leaves